Sun News Network: Conflict with, and criticism toward, the CBC

-Sun News Network (and, historically in print, Sun Media) carried frequent and ongoing criticism of the Canadian Broadcasting Corporation, and has accused the Crown-owned public broadcaster (which Sun Media has pejoratively termed "The State Broadcaster") of having a left-wing bias and misusing taxpayer funds.
+Sun News Network (and, historically in print, Sun Media) carried frequent and ongoing criticism of the Canadian Broadcasting Corporation, and accused the Crown-owned public broadcaster (which Sun Media pejoratively termed "The State Broadcaster") of having a left-wing bias and misusing taxpayer funds.
 The channel and Quebecor's newspaper chain filed hundreds of Access to Information requests seeking details of how CBC was spending its $1.1 billion budget.
 CBC's refusal to fill many of those Access to Information requests led to a court case filed against it by Canada's Information Commissioner.
 Sun News frequently aired news pieces and published articles alleging misspending of taxpayer dollars.
 CBC president Hubert Lacroix called the attacks a "smear campaign."
 Sun Media CEO Pierre-Karl Péladeau accused the CBC of advertising with almost all media companies but his.

 During the 2014 Winter Olympics, Byline host Brian Lilley aired a segment which criticized CBC personalities for pronouncing the names of Olympic competitors from Quebec in the French manner rather than anglicizing them.
 Canadian English does not have a single standard for handling non-English names; some speakers anglicize them while others try to follow the native pronunciation as closely as possible, but neither practice is considered to be objectively incorrect, and many international news organizations throughout the world follow the latter practice as a matter of respect to the personalities they cover.
 Lilley apologized for the segment the following day.